 Piano-K, Play the Self-teaching Piano Game for Kids.
 Level 1 This is a bit of a different approach than the books listed above.
 Piano-K is a self-teaching game-book for children that does not require any previous music skills.
 It uses animals’ stickers to show kids how to associate the notes on the keyboard with their places and names in the score.

 Here are a couple of free alternatives to help your kids learn if you aren’t up for spending any money:

-A few other resources children can use:
+Other resources children can use:

-Piano for Kids at Home offers a few free lessons to try out and then you can become a member of the site for $10 a month.
+Piano for Kids at Home offers a few free lessons to try out, and then you can become a member of the site for $10 a month.
 If you become a member you get access to more games, pictures, stories, and other fun stuff to help maintain interest in the instruction.